AitchisonLab/DeleteomeTools/README.md

 Instead of writing the heatmap to an image file, users also have the option to just show the heatmap in a new window by setting the _pathToFile_ parameter to FALSE.
 Users can also limit the expression values in heatmap rows to subtelomeric genes only by setting the _subteloGenesOnly_ parameter to TRUE.

 ### Mountain lake plots
-DeleteomeTools was developed in the context of research on the yeast nucleoporin NUP170 which mediates subtelomeric silencing.
-Therefore, the package also includes a  feature for visualizing subtelomeric silencing defects/enhancements.
+DeleteomeTools was developed in the context of research on the yeast nucleoporin NUP170 which mediates subtelomeric gene silencing.
+Thus, the package also includes a  feature for visualizing subtelomeric silencing defects/enhancements.
 These "mountain lake" plots consist of histograms indicating the genomic position of a deletion strain's significantly up- and down-regulated genes relative to the closest telomere.
 Alternatively, their position relative to the centromere can be shown.

 Default values for statistical cutoffs and axis limits are used in this example
 ```